SherylHYX/AUROC-vs-AUPRC/README.md

 # AUROC-vs-AUPRC

+This project contains both real-data analysis and simulated data analysis for comparing performance measures in binary classification problems.

+The main files we use to generate the results in the report are:

+1) /diabetes by Sheryl/diabetes_Sheryl_20200203.ipynb

+2) /cardio/cardio.ipynb

+3) /heart_disease/heart_disease-Sheryl.ipynb

+4) /pulsar_star/pulsar_star.ipynb

+5) /simulations with LDA and Bayes only/simulations_Sheryl_20200304.ipynb

+More details about how these codes work can be found in the report.

-## Diabetes -- Sheryl
+## An Example of Real-data analysis: Diabetes

 Sheryl's data set is diabetes.csv, and the competition is from https://www.kaggle.com/uciml/pima-indians-diabetes-database/kernels?sortBy=voteCount&group=everyone&pageSize=20&datasetId=228&outputType=all&turbolinks%5BrestorationIdentifier%5D=26144c10-5644-4852-b3c4-50264072b98a

 A useful guide for choosing ML evaluation metrics can be found in the file how-to-choose-right-metric-for-evaluating-ml-model.ipynb.

-The main codes can be found from the file diabetes_Sheryl_20200117.ipynb.
+The main codes can be found from the file diabetes_Sheryl_20200203.ipynb.

 ### Random Guess Classifier Analysis